 The intent had been the ACA’s Coastal Sea Kayaking designation.
 L3.
 With COVID-19, I have too few chances to work on certain skills.
 More, there were no local certification weekends planned.
 After joining NSSKA, I came across an Essentials of Kayak Touring certification course (L2).
 It would be a good start for teaching and a test of personal progress.

 What follows is how the weekend went.
 It’s a long read.
-For those simply following my progress, I did earn my certification (though there is more to come).
+For those simply following my progress, I did earn my certification (And now have my L3 instructor certification as well as other advanced endorsements and assessments from ACA and BC).
 It did not however, go smoothly:

 Instructor Certification Weekend